vertisdigital/gens/jira/19-listing/19-additional-context.md

         2.A text field heading
     A block item with following fields
         1. A background image
-        2. A text field title
+        2. an alt text for the image
-        3. A richtext field description
+        3. A text field title
-        4. A CTA button CTA
+        4. A richtext field description
-        5. An arrow icon
+        5. A CTA button CTA
     The container block should be able to have only one Link Field block item.

 # Rendering Requirements: